 Some recruiters only operate at the executive end of the market – they’re known as executive search consultants or ‘headhunters’.
 They fill positions with salary packages of $150,000+.
 Unless you fit their candidate base profile, they most likely will not be interested in you.

-- A recruiter can save you time when job searching.
+- A recruiter can save you time when job searching after redundancy.
 They act as the middle-man between you and the employer, sending in your resume and putting you forward for an interview, and helping you get started if you accept an offer.

 - Drawing on their industry knowledge, they can put you forward for opportunities with an organisation that best suits you, promoting your strengths and expertise to employers.
 It’s in their best interest to make sure they find a role that’s right for you.

 - Not all vacancies are advertised.
-Recruiters know about roles through their networks and relationships with employers, helping you access hidden opportunities and recommending you for positions that you wouldn’t otherwise have heard about.
+Recruiters know about roles through their networks and relationships with employers, helping you access the hidden job market opportunities and recommending you for positions that you wouldn’t otherwise have heard about.

 - A recruiter can tell you what it’s like to work at the organisation you’re applying for and, if you’re selected for interview, the type of interview questions they are likely to ask and what questions to ask to impress the hiring manager.